End3r6/URPUnderwaterEffects/README.md

 ![Showcase Gif](https://github.com/End3r6/URPUnderwaterEffects/blob/master/GIF/Shot_02.gif)

 # How to use

-Download the lates release or download from the green code button.
+Download the latest release or download from the green code button.

-## Make sure that your water plane has the HorizonLineDraw layer (case sensitive).
-Will change to layer tag selection in the near future.

-In your URP render settings, click add feature and choose Horizon Line Texture and any of the additional effects shown.
-Make sure that the horizon texture pass is the first pass called.
-Next, enjoy pretty underwater graphics.
+All effects are render features, so just add the one you want.
+The Horizon Line Feature needs to be the first one called.

 # Other Effects
 Bubbles are included, they are a particle prefab.